zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - You need to accept that life is hard and your frustrated efforts are a valuable guide to identifying what you can’t change.<br>–Michael Bennet; Sarah Bennet

+- The grass is greener on the other side, until you see the crap in it.<br>–Rico Santos